...healing and connecting through art...

 South Bay Community Services

-While continuing to do our part to #stayhomestaysafe during this pandemic, but wanting to do what I can to help, I am donating 50% of all art sales to South Bay Community Services.
-SBCS is a local nonprofit currently responding to the increasing need for housing support and resources for those who may be experiencing homelessness or housing insecurity.
+While continuing to do our part to #stayhomestaysafe during this pandemic, but wanting to do what I can to help, I am donating a portion of all art sales to South Bay Community Services.
+SBCS is a local nonprofit currently responding to the increasing need for housing support and resources (like free food and mental health services) for those who may be experiencing homelessness or housing insecurity.

 Together, we can make a difference.
 As a local artist, I hope to share a little light in our community by making art affordable and accessible while giving to those in need.
 To learn more about South Bay Community Services, please visit

-*Please note there is a 20% discount on all artwork listed except gallery represented works*
+*Please note there is a 20% discount on all artwork listed except the current series, just breathe, and gallery represented works*